-AYR, Ont. — After two years, seven months and several headaches, Scott Lawson has the keys to the door and is the new dealer principal of the 38,000 square-foot Volvo dealership here.
+AYR, Ont. – After two years, seven months and several headaches, Scott Lawson has the keys to the door and is the new dealer principal of the 38,000 sq.-ft.
+Volvo dealership here.

-A fully equipped drivers’ lounge, complete with showers, laptop hook-ups and a canteen, is just part of package Lawson is excited about when thinking of the potential in the Hwy.
+A fully equipped lounge, complete with showers, laptop hook-ups and a canteen, is part of what Lawson is excited about when thinking of the Hwy.
 97 shop.

 The interchange has been completely redesigned and rebuilt so that trucks rolling off the lot or out of the shop will have a straight shot right onto the MacDonald-Cartier.

 “We’re ecstatic to start moving in,” he adds, but the big move won’t really happen for a month yet.
 “We got all the lube equipment going in now … The big move will happen on May 11-13, we’ll take that Monday off and open for business on the Tuesday.”